alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 their employees, and remit these deductions, along with the employer's portion, to the CRA.
 The employer's portion is 1.4 times the employee's portion.

-*Example:*
+.. admonition:: EXAMPLE

     Janet Frank has $20.00 in EI premiums deducted from her gross pay.
 Her employer, Northern Skies must contribute $28.00 ($20.00 x 1.4).
 A total of $48.00 in EI premiums must be remitted to the CRA.

 EI premiums are the second statutory deduction to be withheld from an employee's pay.
 Employers are also required to track the employee's insurable earnings and insurable hours